change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 The resulting subset should show rows 7, 9, and 10 only.

-Below shows how our subsetted `DataFrame` now looks:
+Below is an image that shows how the subsetted `DataFrame` now looks:
 {% include figure.html url="" max-width="80%" file="/morea/data-wrangling-1/fig/E4_5_exercise.png" alt="Output DataFrame" caption="" %}
 </details>
 </div>